 - 1. Orientation to the core concepts of risk reduction through focused developmental planning and practice. - 2.
 Legislative responsibilities for disaster risk management. - 3.
-The establishment of institutional arrangements for disaster risk management policy development, adoption of and amendments to the policy in the district, and the mechanisms for councillors with disaster risk management responsibilities in the district and the local municipalities to advise and make recommendations to council on disaster risk management issues.
+The establishment of institutional arrangements for disaster risk management policy development, and adoption of and amendments to the policy in the province, as well as the establishment of mechanisms for MECs with disaster risk management responsibilities in the province and metropolitan (if applicable) and district municipalities to advise and make recommendations to the Executive Council on provincial disaster risk management issues.

-Within ten days after the workshop, make sure that you complete Action Step 2, which is discus sed next in this handbook.
-Action Step 2 guides you through establishing mechanisms for the development and adoption of integrated disaster risk management policy in your municipality.
+Within ten days after the workshop, make sure that you complete Action Step 2, which is discussed next in this handbook.
+Action Step 2 guides you through establishing mechanisms for the development and adoption of integrated disaster risk management policy in your province.
 It discusses what you need to do to establish a mechanism that is consistent with the composition and responsibilities of the national ICDRM.